semiversus/python-broqer/README.rst

 Subscribers
 -----------

-Subscriber_ are the sinks for messages.
+A Subscriber_ is the sink for messages.

 +----------------------------------+--------------------------------------------------------------+
 | sink_ (func, \*args, \*\*kwargs) | Apply ``func(*args, value, **kwargs)`` to each emitted value |